 the large topic into individual components.
-Determine how many points are necessary to fully communicate your point details.
+Determine how many points are necessary to fully communicate your point breakdown the individua components into subpoints.
+Note their details.

 Step 3 Create Subtopic.
-Further breakdown the individual components into subpoints.
-Note their
+Further breakdown the individual components into

 Step 4 Determine a Numbering System.
 Determine is you will use a numeric or alpha-numeric numbering system for your points and subpoints.